 - The Kings’ Mistresses: the Liberated Lives of Marie Mancini, Princess Colonna, and Her Sister Hortense, Duchess Mazarin by Elizabeth C. Goldsmith

-- March: Book One and Two by John Lewis and Andrew Aydin
+- March: Book One by John Lewis and Andrew Aydin

 - Narrative of the Life of Frederick Douglass, an American Slave and Other Writings by Frederick Douglass